-I know that staying on track with your budget can be a challenge, so I wanted to share with you how to create and stick to an easy budget.
+I know that staying on track with your budget can be a challenge, so I wanted to share how to create and stick to an easy budget.

 Know your money first

-To create a budget you need to know where your money is coming from and where it’s going.
+To create a budget, you need to know where your money is coming from and its going.
 Without this, you have no chance of making your budget work.

 So step 1 is to find out how much everyone in the family makes.
 This includes summer jobs and side hustle gigs in addition to your main sources of income.
 Don’t forget to include year-end work bonuses and tax refunds.

-If the money varies month to month, get the last 3 months and average the total income out.
+If the money varies month to month, get the last 3 months and average the total income.